simonpoole/beautified-JOSM-preset/README.md

 - https://wiki.openstreetmap.org/wiki/Customising_JOSM_Presets
 - https://josm.openstreetmap.de/wiki/TaggingPresets

 However, Vespucci ignores some settings and adds some of its own.
 Differences to the original JOSM schema are documented on the [Vespucci site](http://vespucci.io/tutorials/presets/).
+Note that the build process creates preset files that can be used both with Vespucci and JOSM.

 ### Building the preset files